Scroll down for links to videos of my talks, or click the 3-bar symbol at upper right for blog posts.

 Speaking schedule (and links to videos of past talks)

 - 2017 October 11.
 What should agriculture copy from nature?
-CREAtech agricultural technology congress, Cordoba, Argentina.
+(In Spanish) Agricultural technology congress CREAtech, Cordoba, Argentina.

 - 2017 August 20-25.
 European Society for Evolutionary Biology, Groningen, the Netherlands: Domestication versus ‘taming’ of crops and symbionts